We are always looking for new ways to partner with and collaborate with departments and programs across campus.

 - Include Safer's resources on your syllabus, and address our available support options in class.

 - Invite Safer to present in your class.
 We offer presentations ranging from 15 minutes to 2 hours, and can cater our discussion to any topics that you deem relevant to your classroom.
 While most of our classroom presentations occur at the beginning of the quarter, consider inviting us during more stressful times of the quarter when trauma-related stress may peak.

 - Create a class project or assignment that encourages interaction with Safer.
 This can include having the group plan an event with Safer, create a video, or attending a Safer event.

 - Co-host an event with Safer.
-There are endless ways to collaborate on new events for Safer, with the topic of gender based violence affecting all students on campus through one way or another.
-Reach out if you have any ideas, or would like to get involved with existing projects!
+There are endless ways to collaborate on new events for Safer, with the topic of gender-based violence affecting all students on campus through one way or another.
+Reach out if you have any ideas, or if you would like to get involved with existing projects!

 - Remember: sexual assault is a massive problem on college campuses across the nation, Cal Poly included.
 Statistically, you will be speaking to many victims and survivors in your classrooms.
 Keep this in mind, and be conscious of your words.
 Language matters.

 - Believe them and listen to them.

 - If a student does approach you wanting to confide in you, the most important thing you can do is believe and listen to them.